What Did Brigham Young Really Say When He Said Interracial Marriage Meant ‘Death on the Spot’?

 “I should certainly be against the pro-slavery side of the question…I have not much love for them, only in the Gospel.
 I would cause them to repent, if I could, and make them good men and a good community.
 I have no fellowship for their avarice, blindness, and ungodly actions.”

-The lesson here is to recognize the tactics of modern-day Pharisees, understand the misconceptions that keep truth-seekers away, to build bridges on their understanding, and to reclaim the sources our critics would seek to use against the Restored Gospel.
+The lesson here is to recognize these that are used against the Restored Gospel.
 Although the information in this article primarily comes from the Journal of Discourses, which are not considered canonized scripture, a careful reading can still salvage a repudiation of the critic’s twisted interpretation.

 Journal of Discourses, Brigham Young, Vol. 10 BYU, Provo, UT (1865) page 110.